paul-ollis/vpe_syntax/admin/vpe-syntax/README.txt

 and also to automate setting up the dependencies; in particular VPE.
 I cannot guarantee that the script will work reliably, especially on Windows.
-So you may need to falback to a manual installation.
+So you may need to fallback to a manual installation.
 However, I would be pleased to receive problem reports at:

     https://github.com/paul-ollis/vpe_syntax/issues

 so that I can fix any issues.

 The install script is "install.py".
-The "inst-vpe.vim" script used by "install.py".
+The "inst-vpe.vim" script is used by "install.py".

 NOTE: You must be in the same directory as this README to run the script.